abdeliaassou/abdeliaassou.github.io/_posts/2019-05-14-symfony-guzzle-flysystem-csv-legue.markdown

+---
+layout: post
-# Download, process and store CSV files using Symfony
+title:  "Download, process and store CSV files using Symfony"
-## Or how you can use Guzzle, Flysystem, League CSV and Doctrine with Symfony
+---

 Many developers have faced the situation in which they need to access to a customer's ftp server and download some CSV files in order to process and store the content into the database.